DevOps-Represent/from-docker-to-kubernetes/2-Images.md

 This basically means that we're starting from the `nginx:mainline-alpine` image at the starting layer.
 This layer contains similar things to the `nginx` container you were running earlier.

-To build the image, we can then run the following from inside the `from-docker-to-kubernetes` directory:
+To build the image, we can then run the following from inside the `from-docker-to-kubernetes` directory (this git repository):

 ```
 docker build -t banana-smith-image .